kimpham54/rust-book-homework-kim/README.md

 by using let, the variable is still immutable, we just get to do some transofmrations on it. by using let we're effectively creating a new variable

-so mut allows a variable's value change but it doesn't let you change the variable's type. so only value?
+- question: so mut allows a variable's value change but it doesn't let you change the variable's type. so only value?

 let allows you to reassign to anything. 'shadowing'

+shadowing is different from mutability - shadow is essentially new

+constant is different from immutable variables (const can be global)

 #### data types